 How common is FXS?

-Fragile X affects about one in 3,600 men and one in 4,000 to 6,000 women.
+Fragile X affects about 1 in 4000 men and around 1 in 6000-8000 women.
 It affects all races and ethnicities.
 It may be carried by those with mild affliction of the FMR1 gene and may be passed on to the offspring.

-In the UK, the overall prevalence of FXS in the general population is 2.3 per 10,000 or 1 in 4,425 population.
-Two to four times as many females as males are carriers of the defect.
+In the UK, the overall prevalence of FXS in the general population is 2.3 per 10,000 or 1 in 4,425.
+Two to four times as many females as males are carriers of the genetic premuation (50 or above CGG repeats).
 Only a third of females carry the abnormal gene responsible for learning disabilities.

 Symptoms of FXS

 The most common symptom of the FXS is intellectual impairment.
-There is a wide range of difference in IQ among sufferers.
-Some patients may have a normal IQ and shows no sign of fragile X and some may have severe learning difficulties.
-The degree of impairment is dependent on the extent of damage to the gene.
+There is a wide range of difference in IQ amongst those affected.
+Some patients may have a normal IQ and shows no sign of Fragile X, whereas some may have severe learning difficulties.
+The degree of impairment is dependent on the extent of CGG repeats to the FMR1.

 In addition to intellectual deficits there are also emotional and behavioural problems.
-This may include features of:
+These may include features of:

 There are typical facial features and physical attributes of FXS.
-These include long face and large ears, flat feet, high forehead, large testicles, large jaws, and extremely flexible joints.
+These include a long face, large ears, flat feet, high forehead, large testicles, large jaws, and extremely flexible joints.

 Diagnosis of FXS

-Fragile X can be diagnosed using a DNA analysis.
-DNA can be checked in an unborn fetus as well.
-This is done by taking a sample of the amniotic fluid or tissues from within the womb.
-This is called chorionic villus sampling or amniocentesis and can be performed at about 11 weeks of pregnancy.
+Fragile X can be diagnosed using DNA analysis to confirm mutations to FMR1.
+DNA can also be checked in an unborn foetus as well.
+This is done by taking a sample of the amniotic fluid or tissues from within the womb, called chorionic villus sampling or amniocentesis, and can be performed at about 11 weeks of pregnancy.

 As of now there is no cure or treatment for FXS.
-Children with FXS need behavioural therapy, counselling and emotional and educational support.
-Children with delayed speech and language development need the help of speech and language therapists.
+Children with FXS need behavioural therapy, counselling, emotional and educational support.
+Children with delayed speech and language development may need the help of speech and language therapist.

 Behavioural therapy is useful for children with attention deficit, impulsivity and other behavioural problems.
-Some children cope in mainstream schools.
-However, those with impaired intelligence and learning difficulties may benefit from special schools to meet their special educational needs.
+Some children may be able to cope well in mainstream schools.
+However, those with significantly impaired intelligence and learning difficulties may benefit from special schools to meet their special educational needs.